 Is anise essential oil safe for children?
 Do not use either aniseed or star anise on children under age 5, according to Essential Oil Safety.

 Cautions: Essential Oil Safety recommends not using aniseed or star anise if you have/had an estrogen-dependent cancer or have endometriosis.
 Advanced Aromatherapy states not to use anise if you have a tumor.
 These cautions arise because both oils contain anethole, which may have an estrogen-like effect.

-Anise may cause skin irritation, especially if the oil becomes oxidized through exposure to heat, light, and air.
+Anise may cause skin irritation, especially if the oil becomes oxidized from exposure to heat, light, and air.

 Source: Essential Oil Safety, 2nd Edition